Combining various ready-made inputs for CHIMERE#

 type: flux

-The horizontal grid as well as the vertical one can be different.
-If the original domain covers a smaller area than the targetted one, the emissions outside the original domain are set to zero.
+Both the horizontal and vertical grids can differ.
+If the original domain covers a smaller area than the target domain, emissions outside the original domain are set to zero.

 The bioflux specifications follow the same principles as flux.
 All the examples provided for AEMISSIONS apply to BEMISSIONS, with the addition of emis_type.

-The inicond, latcond and topcond components are characterized by their comp_type; otherwise, their specifications follow the same principles as flux.
+The inicond, latcond, and topcond components are distinguished by their comp_type; otherwise their specifications follow the same principles as flux.

-The example shows a case of general files used for initial conditions and lateral conditions but for one species in each case, and a general file used for all top conditions.
+The example below shows a case where a general file is used for initial and lateral conditions except for one species in each case, and a general file is used for all top conditions.

 datavect: